KristianColville1/daily-sync/README.md

 #### Models

-In no particular order these are the following models created for the DevShare web app.
+In no particular order these are the following models created for the Daily Sync web app.

 1. Posts